alexnixon/alexnixon.github.io/_posts/2020-01-14-static-types-are-dangerous.md

 ### Attempt 3 - kindness begets kindness

-As we just saw, the aim now is to prove to the compiler than any time we add two `Money`'s together, they definitely have the same currency.
+As we just saw, the aim now is to prove to the compiler that any time we add two `Money`'s together, they definitely have the same currency.
 We'll need to somehow bring the currency into the type - perhaps something which looks like `MoneyGBP` and `MoneyUSD`.
 Luckily there's some prior art to draw on here - the [safe-money](https://hackage.haskell.org/package/safe-money) library.
 This approach relies on some extensions:

 ```hs
 {-# LANGUAGE DataKinds      #-}